Seismic wave

-A seismic wave is a wave of acoustic energy that travels through the Earth or another planetary body.
-It can result from an earthquake (or generally, a quake), volcanic eruption, magma movement, a large landslide, and a large man-made explosion that produces low-frequency acoustic energy.
+A seismic wave is a mechanical wave of acoustic energy that travels through the Earth or another planetary body.
+It can result from an earthquake (or generally, a quake), volcanic eruption, magma movement, a large landslide and a large man-made explosion that produces low-frequency acoustic energy.
 Seismic waves are studied by seismologists, who record the waves using seismometers, hydrophones (in water), or accelerometers.
 Seismic waves are distinguished from seismic noise (ambient vibration), which is persistent low-amplitude vibration arising from a variety of natural and anthropogenic sources.

 The propagation velocity of a seismic wave depends on density and elasticity of the medium as well as the type of wave.
 Velocity tends to increase with depth through Earth's crust and mantle, but drops sharply going from the mantle to Earth's outer core.

 Earthquakes create distinct types of waves with different velocities.
 When recorded by a seismic observatory, their different travel times help scientists locate the quake's hypocenter.
 In geophysics, the refraction or reflection of seismic waves is used for research into Earth's internal structure.
-Scientists sometimes generate and measure vibrations to investigate shallow, subsurface structures.
+Scientists sometimes generate and measure vibrations to investigate shallow, subsurface structure.